 The department organises an annual residential workshop for research students and supervisors.
 It's held over two full days, involving discussion of individual projects and general issues such as research strategy, time management and writing-up.

 There are regular departmental research seminars, with staff and research students both attending and contributing.
 Other events, academic and social, are often organised by the students themselves.

-You'll have access to computing, printing, email and office facilities.
-You're expected to be in the Department of Management Science on a regular basis.
-You'll also attend the department's research seminar series as well as other occasional workshops.
+You'll have access to computing/hot-desking, printing, email and kitchen facilities.
+You're expected to be in the Department on a regular basis.
+You'll also attend the Department's research seminar series as well as other occasional workshops.

-You'll have hot desking facilities giving you regular access to the department.
-This'll help you integrate better with other students and staff.
-You're required to attend the department for at least ten days per year.
-This is on top of the Research Methodology Programme.
+You'll have hot-desking facilities giving you regular access to the Department and helping you integrate with other students and staff.
+You're required to attend the Department for at least 10 days per year.
+This is in addition to the Research Methodology Programme.